Know Your Rights:

 How Can I Keep the Offender Out of My Life?

 You have the options of asking for either a Sexual Assault Protection Order (SAPO) or a Domestic Violence Protection Order (DVPO), depending on which one best fits your circumstances.
 You can find out more about these orders by talking to an advocate about your options.
-See the listings under “Protection Orders” in Resources at the end of this publication.
+See the listings under “Protection Orders” at the end of this publication.
 If, because of the assault, you become pregnant and have a child, you can ask the court to restrict the parental rights of the offender.
-This publication explains those rights.

 What Are My Rights If I Choose to Have an Abortion?